 As a roller coaster fanatic, Top Thrill Dragster is my favorite roller coaster (and for good reason…read all the way down to #15).
-Here are 15 facts about this awesome roller coaster that you probably didn’t know.
+Here are 15 facts about this awesome roller coaster at Cedar Point in Sandusky, Ohio that you probably didn’t know.

 1. The Ride Only Last 17 Seconds

 That’s right, you travel 2,800 feet of track, maxing out at a height of 420 feet with a top speed of 120 mph in a mere 17 seconds time.
 What a thrill!

 2. Top Thrill Dragster Set 4 New Records When It Opened

 When Top Thrill Dragster opened to the public on May 4, 2003, it set four new roller coaster records: